Interview with Miro Samek of Quantum Leaps conducted by Leonardo Held in February 2021. Published in Portuguese in “Embarcados”.

 How do you see open-source and SaaS as a part of the shared economy?

 Quantum Leaps has been built on open source, and I believe that the importance of open source will only grow in embedded systems.
 But to be valuable, any type of software must be actively maintained, enhanced and supported.

 With so much software available from the Internet, some developers might think that they want completely “free” software (“free” as “free beer”), but they really don’t.
 For example, after the recent rush of acquisitions of RTOS vendors, we see a lot of the previously expensive commercial software now available on GitHub for “free”, under permissive open source licenses.
 But the software is effectively abandoned and no longer maintained and supported.
 I don’t think that many companies would like to base their products on such software anymore.

 In hindsight, what do you wish to have known before you first started your business?

 I wish I knew more abut IP licensing, because this would allow me to start Quantum Leaps a few years earlier.
 I also wish I knew more about Internet and pay more attention to the discipline now known as SEO (search engine optimization).
 By this I mean not just having a nice looking website, but to design every piece of information, documentation, articles, and videos for searchability.
 For this you need to think backwards, starting with how you wish your information to be found and only then fleshing out the content to exactly match that searchability criteria.

 Is there anything that you would do differently?

 Of course if I were to launch Quantum Leaps now, it will be different.
 But I think that the most important decisions were largely correct at the time.

-Any tips for engineering students who want to follow some of your steps?
+Do you have any advice for engineering students who want to follow some of your footsteps?